 - The proposed Keystone XL pipeline.
 The State Department posted the text of just 124,000 comments received on the controversial Keystone pipeline; however, an official news release put the number of comments received at 2.5 million.
 The group Act350, an organization devoted to combating climate change which includes environmental activist Bill McKibben as a founder, claimed that it inspired more than 2 million comments against the pipeline.
 Sunlight’s analysis via Docket Wrench’s clustering tool of comments posted online by the State Department showed that nearly 100,000 pro-pipeline letters came from a consulting firm connected to Mary Cheney, daughter of former Vice President Dick Cheney.

 - Cheap cigars.
 Cigar smokers let their feelings be known to the Food and Drug Administration (FDA) about a proposal to regulate pricey cigars; overall the agency reported collecting more than 80,000 comments.
 Sunlight found that nearly 30,000 of these came from cigar smokers who wanted the agency to lay off.
 Two of the most active advocacy groups opposing the proposal are Cigar Rights of America and the trade group International Premium Cigar and Pipe Retailers Association.
+The majority of dispensaries offer a variety of Glasshead Wholesale for ingesting medical and/or recreational marijuana to fit any taste or preference.
+While there are very little to no fundamental differences between medical and recreational marijuana, only patients with a prescription may purchase medically branded marijuana, which often includes lower doses of THC and fewer taxes on the amount prescribed.
 Public health groups also made their voices heard in favor of regulations, including: the American Cancer Society, the American Academy of Pediatrics and the American Academy of Family Physicians

 - Climate change.
 President Obama’s proposals to combat climate change drew more than 1.3 million comments, of which just a small portion were published online.
 Among the most influential commenters was the Utility Air Regulatory Group, a group of utilities and utility trade associations that does not reveal the names of its members.